inspectIT/inspectit-ocelot/inspectit-ocelot-documentation/docs/enduser-monitoring/eum-server-configuration.md

 The Smoothed Average View is currently only available in the EUM server.
 :::

 In addition to the [Quantile View](../metrics/custom-metrics#quantile-views), which is already described in the inspectIT Ocelot Java agent configuration, the EUM Server provides a Smoothed Average View.
 In contrast to the quantiles, it is possible to drop values of a certain time window.
 This can be useful to deliberately remove outliers before averaging.

 :::note
 Please read the section on [Quantile Views](../metrics/custom-metrics#quantile-views) to get an insight into the data collection.
 The Smoothed Average View is based on the same principle.
 :::

-The actual [configurations](../metrics/custom-metrics#configurations) are extended in the EUM server by the following properties:
+The actual metric [configuration](../metrics/custom-metrics#configurations) are extended in the EUM server by the following properties:
 |Config Property|Default| Description
 |---|---|---|
 |`aggregation`|`LAST_VALUE`|Specifies how the measurement data is aggregated in this view.
 Possible values are `LAST_VALUE`, `COUNT`, `SUM`, `HISTOGRAM` `QUANTILES` and `SMOOTHED_AVERAGE`.
 Except for `QUANTILES` and `SMOOTHED_AVERAGE`, these correspond to the [OpenCensus Aggregations](https://opencensus.io/stats/view/#aggregations).